-Planning a family hike with children can be a challenge.
+Planning a Lake Tahoe hike with children can be a challenge.
 But watching the kids scamper across a wildflower meadow and enjoying the great outdoors is worth the effort.
-Check out these kid-friendly hikes in the Lake Tahoe/Truckee area, to take the guess work out of the planning.
+Check out these Lake Tahoe kid-friendly hikes to take the guess work out of the planning.

 Glenshire Lake Trail

-A quick six-mile drive from downtown Truckee, this short, scenic hike is in the Glenshire subdivision.
-Although parts are still under construction, the one-mile loop circles the small lake and crosses a lush meadow.
+A quick 6-mile drive from downtown Truckee, this short, scenic hike is in the Glenshire subdivision.
+The 1-mile loop circles the small lake and crosses a lush meadow.
 The Glenshire Lake Trail is a nice wilderness adventure for the very young.

 Getting there: From downtown, drive east on Donner Pass Road.
-Turn right at Glenshire Drive and continue five miles to the Glenshire clubhouse parking lot.
+Turn right at Glenshire Drive and continue 5 miles to the Glenshire clubhouse parking lot.
 The trail starts behind the clubhouse.

 Martis Creek Lake

 This is a very popular walk along the creek with no elevation gain; lots of folks use the path as a dog walk, so make sure the kids are prepared for furry activity.
-The lake is about one mile from the roadside gate, meandering through wetlands and along the creek side.
+The lake is about 1 mile from the roadside gate, meandering through wetlands and along the creek side.
 Some days, glider planes are visible from the adjacent airport.
-Out-and-back is a gentle two miles, or choose to connect with the Tompkins Memorial Trail for a three-mile loop.
+Out-and-back is a gentle 2 miles, or choose to connect with the Tompkins Memorial Trail for a 3-mile loop.

 South Lake Tahoe